 Deductible (or Spend-Down): A term used when individuals qualify for Medicaid coverage even though their countable incomes are higher than the usual Medicaid income standard.
 Under this process, the medical expenses that an individual incurs during a month are subtracted from the individual's income during that month.
-Once theindividual's income has been reduced to a state-specified level, the individual qualifies for Medicaid benefits for the remainder of the month.
+Once the individual's income has been reduced to a state-specified level, the individual qualifies for Medicaid benefits for the remainder of the month.
 Medicaid applications and deductible determinations are managed by the Michigan Department of Health and Human Services - independent of the PIHP service system.
-Durable Medical Equipment: Any equipment that provides therapeutic benefits to a person in need because of certain medical conditions and/or illnesses.
-Durable Medical Equipment (DME) consists of items which: Are primarily and customarily used to serve a medical purpose; Are not useful to a person in the absence of illness, disability, or injury; Are ordered or prescribed by a physician; Are reusable; Can stand repeated use, and Are appropriate for use in the home.